rizafahmi/elixirdose-pouchdb/README.md

     $> mix do deps.get, compile
     $> mix phoenix.start

 That's pretty much it!
 Now enter `http://localhost:4000` on your browser.
-If you see "Hello world" then you good to go.
+If you see "Hello world", then you're good to go.

 ### Installing PouchDB And Phoenix

-First, we need HTML file for this project.
-Then we download [this script](https://github.com/daleharvey/pouchdb/releases/download/2.2.0/pouchdb-2.2.0.min.js) and then add the script to the HTML file.
+First, we need an HTML file for this project.
+Download [this script](https://github.com/daleharvey/pouchdb/releases/download/2.2.0/pouchdb-2.2.0.min.js) and then add it to the HTML file.

     <!DOCTYPE html>
     <html lang="en">